chrislovecnm/chrislovecnm.com/_posts/2017-10-28-choosing-a-cni-provider.md

 ### Calico

+Mike Stowe provided a summary of both Calico and Canal.

 Calico provides simple, scalable networking using a pure L3 approach.
 It enables native, unencapsulated networking in environments that support it, including AWS AZ's and other environments with L2 adjacency between nodes, or in